 Plans for an historic global screening event are under way for director Roberta Grossman’s latest documentary feature film, “Who Will Write Our History.”
 The film will screen at hundreds of theaters and special venues worldwide on Sunday, January 27, International Day of Commemoration in Memory of the

-An informational program called “Medicare Changes for 2018,” for seniors and their families, will take place on Tuesday, October 24, 11:30 a.m. at the Senior Resource Center at The Lavy House, 748 E. Broad Street, Westfield, New Jersey.
-The program will be presented by Elyse Drucker, Union County coordinator for SHIP.
+An informational program on “Active Fall Prevention & Therapeutic Exercise” for seniors will take place on Tuesday, February 5, 11:30 a.m., at The Senior Resource Center at The Lavy House, 748 E. Broad Street, Westfield.

 The program will be presented by Dr. Claire M. Mulry, OTD, OTR, CAPS, who is

 (Courtesy of Bris Avrohom) Mikhail and Yulia Kipnis from the former Soviet Union and longtime friends and supporters of Bris Avrohom, invited the Kanelskys to officiate the bar mitzvah of their son Benjamin.
 The Kipnis family held celebrations in three locations: The first celebration was held at the Kotel, where the bar